 If you want to savor the best in Brussels, go to the Maison Dandoy Tearoom at 31 rue du Beurre.

 Speculoos, or spiced, shortcrust biscuits, are found everywhere in Belgium.
-While your first encounter is probably when you order a coffee, you’ll find that these little extras, though delicious, are nothing like the specialised ones that you will find at places like Maison Dandoy.
-Here they are made in traditional fashion with genuine butter and brown sugar and baked in special wooden moulds with pretty designs.
+While your first encounter is probably when you order a coffee, you’ll find that these little extras, though delicious, are nothing like the specialized ones that you will find at places like Maison Dandoy.
+Here they are made in traditional fashion with genuine butter and brown sugar and baked in special wooden molds with pretty designs.